-There are two drugs are currently approved for use in the genetic treatment for metastatic castrateresistant prostate cancer, Lynparza (Olaparib)® and Rubraca (Rucaparib)®.
+There are two drugs currently approved for use in the genetic treatment for metastatic castrateresistant prostate cancer, Lynparza (Olaparib) and Rubraca (Rucaparib).
 These drugs work on BRCA1, BRCA2 (and ATM) gene mutations.
 The details of their operation are beyond this guide.

-It is recommended that one does their research on the topic of genetic testing, treatment, and discusses with members of their healthcare team.
+It is recommended that one researches the topic of genetic testing, and discusses with members of their healthcare team.